• About

 • Meanwhile, prepare and cook the chicken - toss the 4 pieces of chicken in flour, then coat in egg and finally toss in the panko breadcrumbs.

 • Heat the vegetable oil in a large frying pan or wok on a high heat.
 Fry the pieces of chicken for around 4 minutes on each side, until crisp, golden and cooked through – I check that the temperature is 74C with my Thermapen.
 You might need to do this in a couple of batches – I put the oven on low to keep the cooked chicken warm while I cook the second batch.
-Transfer to a plate with kitchen roll to drain and then slice.
+Transfer to a cooling rack that's sitting on a baking tray to drain and then slice.
 Strain the sauce through a fine sieve and discard the onion, garlic and ginger that’s left.

 • To serve, generously heap the rice onto each plate, add the fried chicken, and liberally pour the curry sauce on top…and enjoy!